williamanalyst/Game_Peactice/README.md

 # Game_Peactice
-Project such as snake, sudoku as practicce
+Project such as snake, sudoku, 2048 as practicce